PranaTobing/jesttest/README.md

 This is copies from
 # https://github.com/stephengrider/algocasts
-thanks to him, his videos in udemy is really awesome just upload for my personal backup to use this, just follow:
+thanks to him, his videos in udemy is really awesome.
+This is just upload for my personal backup.
+And to use this, just follow below:
 1. Install nodejs
 2. npm install -g jest
 3. enter to the directory from terminal